·

 If it’s a DIY project, do the few steps to create something.

-Finish off with a call to action slide to click the pin to find out more.
+Finish off with a call-to-action at the end, and click the pin to find out more.

 3. Pinning Strategies: Consistent Pinning Every Day